With the streaming wars heating up, it’s been suggested that Apple buy Roku. That’s just plain nonsense.

 Here’s the article that caught my attention.
 “Forget Netflix, Apple Should Be Buying Roku.”

 First of all, Roku went public in late 2017.
-At that time, it was valued at $US2.0 billion, so Apple certainly has the means to make the shareholders an offer.
+At that time, it was valued at $US2.0 billion, so Apple certainly had the means to offer the shareholders.
 But Apple need not.
 Here’s why I think so.

 The Three Reasons

 First, aside from the Beats affair, Apple generally doesn’t try to buy its way into a market with other company’s products.
-Apple has its own vision and technologies that it brings to bear, usually quite successfully.
+Apple has its vision and technologies that it brings to bear, usually quite successfully.
 A good example is how Apple completely subsumed the MP3 player market with the iPod starting in 2001.
-Instead, Apple buys companies that have key technologies that Apple can effectively absorb into its infrastructure.
+Instead, Apple buys companies with key technologies that it can effectively absorb into its infrastructure.

-Finally, Apple TV+ is already announced to be on the Roku platform.
+Finally, Apple TV+ has already been announced on the Roku platform.
 That’s where Apple will earn unencumbered services revenue that would probably rival the profits of the relatively inexpensive Roku boxes.
 Why absorb an alien product line that isn’t highly profitable?
 Even the Motley Fool article admits the financial reality.

-Roku is going to make its margins on subscriptions and advertising, but not on sales of its lineup of streaming video players.
+Roku will make its margins on subscriptions and advertising but not on sales of its streaming video player lineup.

 With that, I should address the primary argument in the above Motley Fool article.

 There’s also the data….
-Buying Roku would still provide access to the viewing habits of millions who watch Roku TV and Roku TV ads.
+Buying Roku would still provide access to the viewing habits of millions of people who watch Roku TV and ads.

-But of course, companies want to track the viewing habits of people so they can sell advertising.
-Given Apple’s public stance on privacy, the company will likely track, for itself, which Apple TV+ shows earn the most viewers, but, I surmise. isn’t going to sell our viewing preferences to third parties.
-So buying Roku to capture and sell Roku viewing habits is a fool’s errand.
+Of course, companies want to track people’s viewing habits so they can sell advertising.
+Given Apple’s public stance on privacy, the company will likely track, for itself, which Apple TV+ shows earn the most viewers, but I surmise it isn’t going to sell our viewing preferences to third parties.
+So, buying Roku to capture and sell Roku viewing habits is a fool’s errand.

 Apple TV 4K